 Associate Professor of Physics

-I teach all levels of physics lecture and lab, gen.-ed. astronomy, and upper-level astrophysics courses.
-I also oversee all observing campaigns and undergraduate research projects at NIRo Observatory.
+Adam Rengstorf teaches all levels of physics lecture and lab, gen-ed, astronomy and upper-level astrophysics courses.
+He also oversees all observing campaigns and undergraduate research projects at NIRo Observatory.